Protected species in your garden? Here's what to do...

 How to get rid of frogs and toads legally

 Sadly, many frogs and toads are endangered.
 In fact, according to the IUCN Red List, 41% of all amphibian species are thought to be threatened with extinction.
-In the UK, USA and Australia, frogs and toads are protected, since their numbers are in decline.
-Therefore, you cannot do anything to harm or deter them.
+In the UK, frogs and toads are protected, so you can't do anything to harm them.
 Instead, you should leave them be.

 Protected species: bats